Billeh77/ESCAPER/OBSERVABILITY.md

 **Solution**: Detailed logs can be large for long episodes.
 This is normal - they contain everything!

+### Keep seeing "Rate limit hit" messages

+**Solution**: This is normal and handled automatically!
+ESCAPER uses exponential backoff to retry.
+Your experiment will continue without manual intervention.
+If you see many rate limit messages:
+- You might be on a lower OpenAI tier (check platform.openai.com)
+- Consider using `--model gpt-3.5-turbo` (higher rate limits)
+- For large experiments, rate limits are expected - the system handles them automatically

 ---

 ## Example: Watching Trust Evolve